JohnyMatharu/JohnyMatharu/README.md

 Get Help Give Help:

-There is a saying that once you do good for someone it comes back to you like a boomrang.
-This application is based in similar principle and encourages philanthropy.
+This application is based on principle of give and take and encourages philanthropy.
 You can request for help or offer help to another inidividual who may need it.
-It encourages volunteerism and enhances long-term connections.